 - Bilt – Bilt makes a variety of different helmets.
 The ones I’ve tried on were uncomfortable and cheaply made.
 They do have the DOT certification, but they weren’t good quality, and I can’t recommend them.

-- Klim – The Klim F3 (link to Amazon) has one of the widest field of views out of all the helmets I’ve tried.
-I also like the other riding gear klim makes, likes pants and jerseys.
+- Klim – The Klim F3 (link to Amazon) has one of the widest fields of view out of all the helmets I’ve tried.
+I also like the other riding gear Klim makes, like pants and jerseys.

 - Leatt – The Leatt GPX4.5 (link to Amazon) has good ratings and was comfortable enough.
 I didn’t like the look so much, but if it suits you, go for it.

 - O’neal – The O’neal 5SRS (link to Amazon) has a great safety rating, and it looks cool.
-In fact, I think O’neal has some of the coolest looking helmets out there.
+I think O’neal has some of the coolest-looking helmets out there.
 The price isn’t that bad, but I have some concerns about the ventilation.
 It doesn’t seem like the helmet gives as much airflow as I would like.

-- Shift – The Shift White Label (link to Amazon) looked ok and felt ok.
+- Shift – The Shift White Label (link to Amazon) looked okay and felt okay.
 The ventilation could’ve been better.
-It was just an ok helmet, and for the price I was hoping it would be better.
+It was just an okay helmet, and for the price, I was hoping it would be better.

 - Suomy – The Suomy MX Jump (link to Amazon) is a good option.
 It ticks all my boxes, but the price was a bit high for me.